-OE.Personalization is partly included in OE.Process-Sec-IC and OE.Resp-Appl from [ST-IC].
-OE.Prot\Logical\Data, OE.Terminal, OE.User\Obligations, are specific to [ST-JCS] and they do no conflict with the objectives of [ST-IC].
+OE.Prot\Logical\Data, OE.Terminal, OE.User\Obligations, are specific to this TOE and they do no conflict with the objectives of [ST-IC].

-We can therefore conclude that the objectives for the environment of PACE module and [ST-IC] are consistent.
+We can therefore conclude that the objectives for the environment of PACE module and [IFX-IC] are consistent.